rask/php-libload/README.md

 # rask/libload

-A small library to help in loading FFI libraries in a straight forward manner.
+A small library to help in loading FFI libraries in a straight-forward manner.

 ## Rationale